drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### How to Analyze a Molecule for Synthesis?

-Molecules have their own identity and capabilities and the chemist assesses the molecular complexity of the target in terms of characteristics such as those indicated in the list below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/how-to-analyze-molecule-for-synthesis-12180cc9'><i class='fa fa-play' aria-hidden='true'></i></button>Molecules have their own identity and capabilities and the chemist assesses the molecular complexity of the target in terms of characteristics such as those indicated in the list below.
 However, the analyses depend entirely on the chemist's experience and creativity in combining chemical reactions and selecting the best of a set of possible routes to making the molecule.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.